brjathu/RPSnet/README.md

 # RPSnet
-Official Implementation of "Random Path Selection for Incremental Learning" paper [arXiv link](https://arxiv.org/abs/1906.01120).
+Official Implementation of "Random Path Selection for Incremental Learning" paper [(arXiv link)](https://arxiv.org/abs/1906.01120).

 This code provides an implementation for RPSnet : Random Path Selection network for incremental learning.
 This repository is implemented with pytorch and the scripts are written to run the experiments on a DGX machine.